Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ### Add the conditions

-Add the conditions that define the triggers that initiate the Sync cash journal workflow.
+Add the conditions that define the triggers that initiate the Synchronize cash journal workflow.

 #### Prerequisites

-- The Sync cash journal workflow has been created.
+- The Synchronize cash journal workflow has been created, see [Create the Synchronize cash journal workflow](#create-the-synchronize-cash-journal-workflow).
 - You have the required rights to edit a workflow.

 #### Procedure

-*Workflows > Workflows > Tab OVERVIEW > Select a workflow > Select a workflow version > Button Points > Menu entry Triggers*
+*Workflows > Workflows > Tab OVERVIEW > Select the Synchronize cash journal workflow > Select a workflow version > Button Points > Menu entry Triggers*

 ![Edit trigger for workflow Journal item](../../Assets/Screenshots/POS/Sales/Workflow/CreateTrigger.png "[Edit trigger for workflow Journal item]")